ray-project/ray/doc/source/data/batch_inference.rst

 TODO: quick note on just using map_batches on a function (dropdown)
 TODO: link to AIR batch prediction?

+TODO: link to more examples before leading over to the next one

 Advanced PyTorch Example
 ------------------------